COS214-Project-2024/CIV-0/README.md

 - **`main`**: The main production-ready branch.
 - **`dev`**: All features and hotfixes are integrated here before merging into `main`.
 - **`feature/your-feature`**: For developing new features.
 When working on a feature, follow this workflow:
-  - Create sub-branches for specific tasks (e.g., `feature/your-feature/subtask`).
-  - Work on the subtask branch, and once complete, create a pull request to merge the subtask into the main `feature/your-feature` branch.
-  - **Only one review is required** to merge the subtask into the main feature branch, and you can approve it yourself.

-  - Once all subtasks are complete, create a pull request to merge the `feature/your-feature` branch into `dev`, which requires the usual review process.
+  - Create a `feature/your-feature` branch from `dev`.
+  - You can commit directly to the feature branch without creating sub-branches.
+If you prefer, you can create sub-branches for specific tasks, such as `feature/your-feature/subtask`.

 - **`hotfix/your-hotfix`**: For urgent fixes.
-You can push directly to a `hotfix/*` branch and create a pull request to merge it into `dev` and `main`.
+You can push directly to a `hotfix/*` branch, or if needed, create sub-branches such as `hotfix/your-hotfix/subtask`.

 #### **Workflow**:
 1. **Working in a Feature Branch**:
    - **Create a feature branch** from `dev` (e.g., `feature/your-feature`).
-   - For each task under that feature, create a sub-branch (e.g., `feature/your-feature/subtask`).
-   - Work on the subtask, and when it's ready, submit a pull request to merge it back into `feature/your-feature`.
-This requires one review, which can be done by yourself.
+   - You can commit directly to the feature branch.
+If desired, you can create sub-branches (e.g., `feature/your-feature/subtask`).
-   - Once all subtasks are merged into the feature branch, submit a pull request to merge the feature branch into `dev`.
+   - Once the feature is complete, submit a pull request to merge the feature branch into `dev`.

 2. **Working with Hotfixes**:
    - For urgent fixes, create a branch directly from `main` or `dev` with the naming convention `hotfix/your-hotfix`.
-   - You can push directly to the `hotfix/*` branch and then create a pull request to merge into `dev` and `main`.
+   - You can push directly to the `hotfix/*` branch, or optionally create sub-branches (e.g., `hotfix/your-hotfix/subtask`), and then create a pull request to merge into `dev` and `main`.

 #### **Branch Rulesets**: